Conditions in detention facilities

 According to the Law on Rights of Persons who are Arrested and Detained, a detainee has a right to medical examination, treatment, and monitoring at any time during detention.[22]
 The relevant law does not limit this right to emergency situations and, from the testimonies of detainees, they seem to indeed have access to medical examinations, treatment, and monitoring in situations which cannot be classified as emergencies.
 However, the law provides for the criminal prosecution of a detainee who, if it is proven that the detainee has abused the right to medical examinations, treatment and monitoring, i.e. by requesting it without suffering from a health complication requiring medical examination, treatment or monitoring.[23]
 If a detainee is found guilty of this offence, they are liable to three years in prison, or a fine of up to €5,125.80.
 In practice it does not seem to be used and the CPT has recommended that it be removed from the Law.
 It has yet to be removed.

-According to the law, any communication between the detainee and members of staff or police for purposes of medical examinations is deemed an “important” interaction and, therefore, authorities are obliged to ensure communication in a language which the detainee understands.[22]
-Based on the testimonies of detainees, due to the lack of interpreters available during the medical examination, other detainees are requested to serve as interpreters.[23]
-Although detainees seem willing to provide such assistance, in view of the sensitivity of medical information it cannot be considered to satisfy the requirement of the law.
+According to the law, any communication between the detainee and members of staff or police for purposes of medical examinations is deemed an “important” interaction and, therefore, authorities are obliged to ensure communication in a language which the detainee understands.[25]
+Based on the testimonies of detainees, due to the lack of interpreters available during the medical examination, other detainees are requested to serve as interpreters.[26]
+Although detainees seem willing to provide such assistance, in view of the sensitivity of medical information, it cannot be considered to satisfy the requirement of the law.

 For a detainee to receive medical care and be examined by a doctor during detention, a written request must be lodged on their behalf.
 These requests, if submitted in English or Greek, are attended to in a timely manner and with a prompt response, and there were no complaints regarding the time it took for a request to be processed and for the detainee to see a doctor.
 There is no available information of anyone attempting to submit such a request in another language so as to know if it would be accepted and if there are procedures in place to have it translated.
 Most detainees who do not write in Greek or English, or who are illiterate, will ask a fellow detainee or an officer to fill this request for them.[27]

-Regarding access to medical care for detainees including asylum seekers being held in a holding cell at police stations, they are taken to state hospitals in a manner similar to that described above.
+Regarding access to medical care for detainees including asylum seekers being held in a holding cell at police stations, they are taken to public hospitals in a manner similar to that described above.
 However, the way in which such requests are handled may vary from one holding cell to another.

 Special needs in detention